troglobit/troglobit.github.io/source/_posts/2015-11-14-useful-unix-api-s.markdown

 UNIX for over a decade, it is still very satisfying finding gems like these.

-Most people are unaware they existing and therefore often end up rolling their own (buggy) implementations.
+Most people are completely unaware they exist and end up rolling their own (buggy) implementations.

 SysV `search.h`